openbmc/bmcweb/AGGREGATION.md

 ## Satellite BMC Restrictions

-- Can only aggregate a single satellite BMC
 - HTTP only connection to satellite BMC
 - No authentication on satellite BMC
+- Each satellite BMC must have a unique "Name" property in its configuration

 ## Supported Resources